jbx6/belladonna/README.md

 ## Overview

-Belladonna is a project designed to visualize weather data.
+Belladonna is a project designed to collect weather data (...more in the future).
 This README will guide you through the steps needed to run the `visualise.py` script, which plots temperature, humidity, and pressure data from a CSV file.

 ## Prerequisites